 The conversation around digital use in the classroom and at home is shifting.
-We are moving past the simple question of how long a child is online and toward a more critical inquiry: how is that time reshaping the brain’s ability to focus, self-regulate, and persevere through challenging tasks?
+We are moving past the simple question of how long a child is online and toward a more specific question: How is that time reshaping the brain’s ability to focus, self-regulate, and persevere?

-The brain does not view a "screen" as a monolithic entity; it adapts to the specific cognitive demand of the activity.
-To protect a child’s development, we must evaluate the value of their digital environment.
+The brain does not view a screen as a monolithic entity; it adapts to the specific cognitive demand of the activity.
+To protect a child’s development, we can evaluate whether their digital time is spent in consumption or construction.

 -